Single Use Bag Fee

 6) Why did the city do this?

-b.
-City Council decided a fee on both types of bags was the best option right now to reduce the bags used and retain customer choice, rather than a ban on certain bags.
+City Council decided a fee on both types of bags was the best option to reduce the quantity of bags used, yet also retain customer choice, rather than a ban on certain bags.